Rangers vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has put up 85 hits with 14 doubles, a triple, 11 home runs and 64 walks.
+- Wade has 85 hits with 14 doubles, a triple, 11 home runs and 64 walks.
 He has driven in 33 runs with two stolen bases.

 Wade Recent Games